Chronic Unexplained Medical Symptoms: Information for Patients and Families

 Don’t just complain about your symptoms.
 When you do talk with a loved one, try not to just focus on your symptoms, but just talk about your feelings.
 For example, if you have chronic abdominal pain, it is better to not excessively complain about the pain, but rather let a loved one know that you are feeling frustrated and that it’d be nice to just sit with them for a few minutes together.

 Practice self-compassion.
 How do we treat a loved one who is suffering?
 With kindness, compassion and acceptance.
-How do we treat ourselves?
+How do people treat themselves when they are suffering?
 Often times, we treat ourselves with an inner critical voice, such as feeling blame, guilt, shame or non-acceptance.
-Studies show that the practice of self-compassion, as practiced for thousands of years, offers a powerful way to cope with any form of human suffering, including unexplained, chronic medical symptoms.
+The solution is self-compassion, practiced for millennia by humankind -- because for most of human history, there has been great suffering, with much less medical knowledge than nowadays.
+Self-compassion offers a powerful way to cope with human suffering, including unexplained, chronic medical symptoms.